Education, health and care (EHC) plans

 An Education, Health and Care (EHC) needs assessment is for children and young people who may need special educational provision to be arranged by the Local Authority (Devon County Council).
 It is a joint assessment from professionals who are or who may need to be involved with an individual to provide advice about specific provision to meet their needs.

 An EHC needs assessment may result in an Education Health and Care Plan (EHC Plan).
 When it does not, the information gathered can be used to inform the SEN support which the school, college or setting provides.
+Click on the link for a document which explains what’s in the EHCP.

 Children and young people can have an EHC Plan between the ages of 0 and 25 whilst in education or training.
 EHC Plans are not required or issued to access Higher Education (University), but they can be used to inform the other support available at university.
 When a young person is aged 16 or over the local authority expect to work directly with the young person; this of course can include their family.